Scorpion-Security-Labs/OpenHashAPI/docs/API.md

     * `canSearch`: Whether the user can search the database.
     * `canUpload`: If the user can upload new material to the database.
     * `canManage`: Whether the user can manage other users' permissions.
-    * `canViewPrivateLists`: If the user can view private lists on the server.
+    * `canViewUserLists`: If the user can view user lists on the server.
-    * `canEditPrivateLists`: Whether the user can edit private lists on the server.
+    * `canEditUserLists`: Whether the user can edit user lists on the server.
 ### GET `/api/download/FILE/NUM`
 - Allows the download of files from the server.
 - FILE can be wordlist, mask, or rules.
 NUM is the number of results to return.